Self-Assessment Tax Return | File Your Tax

 What is the Self Assessment tax return deadline?

-However, it is crucial to remember that 31 January is not just the deadline for completing your return – it is generally the date you’ve to make your tax payment along with the first payment on account to the HMRC.
+It is crucial to remember that 31 January is not just the deadline for completing your return – it is generally the date you’ve to make your tax payment along with the first payment on account to the HMRC.
 The following payment is usually due on 31 July.

 The deadlines for submission to HMRC: